Is There No Such Thing as a Bad Question? H4R: HalluciBot For Ratiocination, Rewriting, Ranking, and Routing: Conclusion

 \section{Conclusion}

-We propose a heretofore unexplored realm of hallucination mitigation - predicting a query's hallucination probability.
-HalluciBot empirically estimates how the query itself may induce hallucination.
-HalluciBot's training corpus consists of diverse scenarios and domains to ensure robustness; we score an accuracy level of 73\% for binary and top three multi-class labels.
-In essence, HalluciBot lays the foundation for a reproducible method of hallucination prediction that absorbs the cost of iterative generations during training.
-Moreover, the training process of HalluciBot delivers insight into the performance of \texttt{gpt-3.5-turbo} on lexical perturbations for 13 datasets - and present discoveries on how perturbations may induce hallucinations.
-Practically, institutions can implement HalluciBot to measure user accountability - penalizing those who input queries that have a hallucination probability above a certain threshold.
+We propose a heretofore relatively unexplored realm of hallucination mitigation - predicting a query's hallucination probability.
+HalluciBot empirically estimates how the query itself may induce hallucination and its training corpus consists of diverse scenarios and domains to ensure robustness.
+Institutions can implement HalluciBot to measure user accountability and improve the robustness of LLM's performance via our H4Rs (\textbf{``Ratiocinate''}, \textbf{``Rewrite''}, \textbf{``Rank''}, \textbf{``Route''}).
 Thus, HalluciBot's academic and practical contributions add to the ever-growing concerted effort of enabling a robust language generation ecosystem for society.